HamiltonMultimedia/hello-world/README.md

 That's ok they don't have to understand me.
 I'm fine with being peculiar.
 My only concern is they respect me.

+I've taken time to reflect on my earlier thoughts.